enkidevs/curriculum/lua/lua-core/intro-to-functions-in-lua-i/functions-in-lua-iii.md

 ---
 ## Content

-When creating functions you can also define parameters for them inside parentheses.
+When creating functions you can also **define parameters inside the parentheses**.

 Here's an example of a function that takes two numbers and returns their sum: